philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this Module 0 lab, you will acquire a Power Platform trial tenant and access the Power Platform admin center.
-In the admin center, you will then create your **Practice** environment that you will do the majority of your lab work in.
+In this Module 0 lab, you will access the Power Platform admin center and create your **Practice** environment that you will do the majority of your lab work in.

 ## Exercise 1 – Setup